thieulong/Unitree-Go1-EDU/README.md

 | 1 | Diff | Diff |
 | 2 | Omni | Omni |
 | 3 | Spin&Go | Spin&Go |

+3. The Lidar may need a back up powerbank for working consistency

+- For people working on the dog
+1. Go342 cannot use `/cmd_vel`, we have to use `/high_cmd` from unitree

 ## Contributing